digitalungdom-se/bot-identicon/README.md

 ## Credit

-The original robot design is by @charlesmaddock and @digitalungdom-se.
+The original robot design is by @charlesmaddock and @digitalungdom.
 The code for this repo was originally developed by @adelhult.

 ## License